 In the workplace, Filipinos are highly capable of handling personally identifiable information and even financial data with integrity.
 Most of them are honest people who'd rather work hard to support their families than commit a crime.
 They certainly don't want to lose the confidence and trust of the company they work for and their clients.
 That's why reports of identity theft and fraud rarely come up in the Philippine outsourcing industry.

 Proof of the trustworthiness of an offshore outsourcing staff is in the universal experience of overseas Filipino workers.
 Many families around the world entrusted the well-being and safety of their children and their sick and elderly relatives to Filipino caregivers, nannies, and nurses.
 Aside from their integrity, Filipinos are also loyal to their employers, and this motivates them to be honest at work.

 #3 Filipino outsourcing staff who are assigned to accounts that handle sensitive information are well-trained and carefully vetted by HR personnel.

-It's a given that all outsourcing companies provide training to their new recruits.
+It's a given that all providers of outsourcing in the Philippines train their new recruits before they were released into the wild, so to speak.
 Some companies provide several months of training in all aspects of the job while others only offer a week or two of training before pushing recruits to work on the floor (and try not to mess things up in the process).

 Rest assured, Filipino outsourcing staff who work with insurance companies and debt collection agencies are not only trained in the technical aspects of their job, but also in handling the psychological parts.
 They're given a short course on managing the emotional and mental stress that customers experience because of their unpaid debts.